ONLINE SELF-STUDY PROGRAM

 Target audience: Clinicians, system leadership, community-based services

-CE Credit: .75 contact hours for completing the Online Self-Study are available to participants who view the entire presentation and complete the online survey/evaluation before 12/31/2021.
+CE Credit: .75 contact hours are available to participants who view the entire presentation and complete the online survey/evaluation before 12/31/2021.

-- There are no conflicts of interest for any of the planners or presenters of this activity
+- There are no conflicts of interest for any of the planners or authors of this activity

 - This program is offered free of charge through a chronic disease grant from the U.S. Centers for Disease Control and Prevention, Wisconsin Division of Public Health.